xzjia/guideline/source_en/ArchitectureInDetail/FileUpload.rst

  .. warning::

-    If implementation of file upload of an application server to be used depends on implementation of Apache Commons FileUpload, security vulnerabilities reported in \ `CVE-2014-0050 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0050>`_\  may occur.
+    If implementation of file upload of an application server to be used depends on implementation of Apache Commons FileUpload, security vulnerabilities reported in \ `CVE-2014-0050 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0050>`_\  and `CVE-2016-3092 <https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-3092>`_\  may occur.
     Hence ensure that there are no such vulnerabilities in the application server to be used.

     In case of using Tomcat, it is necessary to use version 7.0.52 or above for series 7.0, and version 8.0.3 or above for series 8.0.
-    A file upload function of Servlet 3.0 should be used since problems do not occur while using Tomcat 7/8 as an Application Server.

 Basic flow of upload process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^